entigolabs/entigo-infralib-agent/README.md

 ### Auto approval logic

-Each step can set an approval type which lets agent decide when to auto approve pipeline changes.
+Each step can set run and update approval types which lets agent decide when to auto approve pipeline changes.
 If the planning stage of a step finds no changes, then the pipeline apply stage will be skipped.
+If only one of the `manual_approve_*` properties is set for a step, then the other property uses the default value.
 Possible values for the approval types are:
 * always - will ask for user manual approval even when new resources are added.
-* changes - will ask for user manual approval when existing resources are changed or removed (or replaced by removal).
+* changes - will ask for user manual approval when existing resources are changed or removed (or replaced by removal), default for run.
-* removes - will ask for user manual approval when resources are removed (or replaced by removal).
+* removes - will ask for user manual approval when resources are removed (or replaced by removal), default for update.
 * never - will never ask for manual approval.
 * reject - stop the pipeline instead of approving, marks the step as failed.
 This can be used to generate plan files without applying them.

 Step property `approve` is deprecated and replaced by `manual_approve_run` and `manual_approve_update`.
+If none of those fields is set then `approve` will be used with default `always` value for backwards compatibility.

 When using the `approve` property, auto approve type is only considered when resources will be changed.
 Adding resources doesn't require manual approval.
 Destroying resources always requires manual approval, except when using type `force`.
 Approve `always` means that manual approval is required, `never` means that agent approves automatically.
 Types `major` and `minor` require manual approval only when any of the step modules has a major or minor semver version change.
 Modules with external source require manual approval.